 Do I need experience of clinical trials to participate?

-You do not require experience of clinical trials or to have been involved in similar activities previously to register your interest in participation.
+You do not need experience of clinical trials or to have been involved in similar activities previously to register your interest in participation.

 Often, and where possible, we will try and gather a range of experiences and opinions from a diverse group including age, gender and trial experience.
 Providing a range of experiences and opinions helps us to better represent the patient population the trial is hoping to enroll.

-All participants in the service will have unique experiences.
+All participants contributing will have unique experiences.
 Everyone’s opinion is both valid and welcome.

 How to participate in the Service